Friday October 13 – To Bruges

 Sunday October 15 – Leaving Bruges

 Thankfully, we’d been planning an early start anyway.
 One hour’s drive southwest of Bruges is the town of Ypres.
-Despite its Cloth Hall, Cathedral and Market Square, Ypres is best known for its role in the First World War.
+Despite the impressive Cloth Hall, Cathedral and Market Square, Ypres is best known for its role in the First World War.
 It had the misfortune to stand in the path of Germany’s planned sweep across Belgium and into northern France.
 The area around Ypres was the site of three major battles between 1914 and 1917, which resulted in the death of a staggering 850,000 Allied and German soldiers.

 A few miles from Ypres, near the village of Passendale, is the Tyne Cot Memorial.
 Or to give it its full name, Tyne Cot Commonwealth War Graves Cemetery and Memorial to the Missing.
 It is the largest cemetery for Commonwealth forces in the world.
 It is home to nearly 12,000 graves, of which over 8,000 are unnamed.
 Most just say “A Soldier of the Great War”.
 The stone wall surrounding the cemetery contains the names of 35,000 British and Commonwealth soldiers.
 The central monument bears the inscription “Their Name Liveth For Evermore”.